omarberto/mdtest/MonitoringEndpointGuide.md

   }
 ```

->*collector_config* defines inner transformation rules from agents'messages to tornado messages and cannot be modified
+>*collector_config* defines inner transformation rules from agents'messages to tornado messages and in case you intend to modify it you have to modify tornado filters & rules accordingly

+link per approfondimenti

 #### Permissions on topic files